fernandolamp/fernandolamp/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Softplan
+- 🔭 I’m currently working on AmbevTech
 - 🌱 I’m currently learning .netCore, Graphql, reactJs
 - 👯 I’m looking to collaborate on whatever project
 - 📫 How to reach me: lampada@gmail.com